-Action in the south / Latin America
+Action / Latin America

 FAMILY FARMING IN BOLIVIA

 Despite strong economic growth, Bolivia remains one of the poorest countries in South America.
 Poverty is concentrated in rural areas and particularly affects women.
-About 20% of the population is still undernourished.

 The current development model is based on the extraction of primary resources with a significant environmental impact.
 The State is the central actor in the economy but invests little in family farming.
 Agricultural production favours stronger exports rather than local and sustainable production that would ensure food security for the population.